Sirmentio/NyoomLauncher/README.md

 By the way, haven't tested on Linux...
 So keep that in mind.

 # TODO
-- [ ] Full Linux download support.
+- [x] Full Linux download support.
- - Flathub, maybe?
 - [ ] Multiple themes
 - [ ] Addon list saving, loading, editing, etc...